rohit-2486/netflix-gpt/README.md

 -Update Store with Trailer Video
--Embedded the YouTube video and make it autoPlay and mute -tailwind classes to make main Container look awesome
+-Embedded the YouTube video and make it autoPlay and mute -tailwind classes to make main Container look awesome -build Secondary component
+-build Movie List
+-build movie card
+-TMDB Image CDN_URL
+-made browse page amazing using tailwind -usePopularMovie custom hook
+-making Gpt-Search bar by clicking gone to search bar page -in search bar page we have features of searching and after search  showing results movies -in search bar we have created multi-language button to select as convinece (good experience in creating) -integrate gptSearchMovies